cobrowseio/cobrowse-sdk-xamarin/docs/full-device-screenshare.md

 <string>your.app.extension.bundle.ID.here</string>
 ```

-**Add the new target to your Podfile**
+**Add the Cobrowse.io AppExntesion NuGet**

 The app extension needs a dependency on the CobrowseIO app extension framework.
-Add the following NuGet to the **extension project**:
+Add the following NuGet to the **extension project** (not to the iOS app project):

 - [![CobrowseIO.AppExtension.iOS NuGet](https://img.shields.io/nuget/v/CobrowseIO.AppExtension.iOS.svg?label=CobrowseIO.AppExtension.iOS)](https://www.nuget.org/packages/CobrowseIO.AppExtension.iOS/)

 **Implement the extension**

-Xcode will have added `SampleHandler.cs` file as part of the extension project you created earlier.
+Visual Studio will have added `SampleHandler.cs` file as part of the extension project you created earlier.
 Replace the content of the file with the following:

 ```cs
 using Xamarin.CobrowseIO.AppExtension;